Lee Strobel

-Lee Patrick Strobel (born January 25, 1952) is an American Christian author and a former investigative journalist.
+Lee Patrick Strobel (born January 25, 1952) is an American Christian author, Baptist pastor, professor, and a former investigative journalist.
 He has written several books, including four that received ECPA Christian Book Awards (1994, 1999, 2001, 2005) and a series which addresses challenges to the veracity of Christianity.
 He also hosted a television program called Faith Under Fire on PAX TV and runs a video apologetics web site.

 Early life and education

 Strobel was born in Arlington Heights, Illinois.
 He received a journalism degree from the University of Missouri and a Master of Studies in Law degree from Yale Law School.

 Career

 Lee was a journalist for the Chicago Tribune and other newspapers for 14 years.
 In 1980, the UPI Illinois Editors Association newspaper award program gave him a first place for public service (the Len H. Small Memorial award) for his coverage of the Ford Pinto crash trial involving a class-action lawsuit against the Ford Motor Company in Winamac, Indiana.
 Strobel later became assistant managing editor of the Daily Herald, before leaving journalism in 1987.

 Strobel has said he was an atheist when he began investigating the biblical claims about Jesus Christ after his wife's conversion.
 Prompted by the results of his investigation, he became a Christian at the age of 29.